gregjhansell97/hive-map/README.md

 ### Network
 Messages are sent to locations through multicast user-defined networks.
-Each end-point in a network is a spot to broadcast messages from other nodes and deliver messages from other end-points.
+Each end-point in a network is a spot to broadcast messages to other nodes and deliver messages from other end-points.
 The developer defines the network end-point for each location.

 #### Properties
-- Channel is comprised of 0 or more end-points
+- Comprised of 0 or more end-points
 - A message sent from one end-point to another gets dropped with a certain probability
 - Either the whole message makes it through to the end-point or none of it does
-- If 10 bytes are broadcasted and only 5 bytes of that message is read, then the rest of the message can be released
+- Delivery of a particular message is only called once; after which, the memory for the message can be erased

 ### Location
 A point in the user defined map.
 Locations are where messages are published from